TheTS-labs/Beth/README.md

 There's a `docker-compose.yml` in the root folder that includes backend, frontend, migrations, Redis, pgadmin 4, and a PostgreSQL database.

 To build, ensure that the environment files are in the `env` folder.
-The runtime will use environment files from `env/docker`.
 Set up the environment variables and execute the following:

 ```bash
 docker compose up